-Travel also mean a change in routine for me.
+Travel also means changes in routine for me.
 Not big changes but enough to make me appreciate getting back to those routines.
 Less reading, less writing too – this time – but I have been making notes & picking up books to fill in the context for my next novel (Coal Dusters).
 I’ve had a few chats about it with people I’ve met on my search for info & the reaction is positive.
-The time era – mid 1920’s – is one that hasn’t been look at too closely and certainly not in fiction.
+The time era in Cape Breton – mid 1920’s – is one that hasn’t been look at too closely and certainly not in fiction.

 here’s an old piece about growing up in Cape Breton – it’s hard to tell